ArturKrys/multi-agent-traffic/reports/final_report/main.typ

 *Random Distribution:* Vehicles are distributed randomly throughout the environment, representing realistic deployment scenarios where autonomous vehicle presence occurs gradually and unpredictably.

-For the report, we only used the interleaved distribution strategy.

 = Results and Analysis

 == Experimental Setup

 Our experimental evaluation focuses on comparing the performance of different autonomous vehicle coordination strategies under varying conditions.
-The simulation parameters were configured to represent diverse traffic scenarios, with vehicle velocities ranging from 16 to 30 units/s and autonomous vehicle population ratios varying from 0% to 100% in increments of 10%.
+The simulation parameters were configured to represent diverse traffic scenarios, with vehicle velocities ranging from 16 to 30 units/s and autonomous vehicle population ratios varying from 10% to 90% in increments of 10%.

+Key performance metrics include:
+- Traffic flow rate (vehicles per second passing a fixed measurement point)
+- Average vehicle speed across all vehicles
+- Speed variance (indicating capacity in maintaining a stable speed)
-Key performance metrics include traffic flow rate (vehicles per second passing a fixed measurement point), average vehicle speed across all vehicles, speed variance (indicating traffic stability), wave formation time (time for traffic waves to form after perturbations), and wave dissipation time (time for traffic waves to dissipate).
+- Wave formation time (time for traffic waves to form after perturbations)
+- Wave dissipation time (time for traffic waves to dissipate).

 Controlled perturbation, in the form of timed brake events from a pre-selected vehicle, were introduced to test system resilience and evaluate how different coordination strategies respond to environmental disturbances.

-== Performance Comparison

-// TODO: actually write based on the resultsz
-Initial results demonstrate significant differences between coordination strategies.
-The Consensus-Based Control shows superior performance in maintaining system stability, with reduced state variance compared to baseline scenarios.
-The coordination mechanism effectively dampens oscillatory patterns and promotes smoother collective behavior across the autonomous vehicle population.

-The Spatial Rule-Based Control demonstrates excellent coordination effectiveness, maintaining optimal spatial organization while achieving comparable collective performance.
-This strategy proves particularly effective in heterogeneous scenarios where maintaining stable interactions between autonomous vehicles and human-driven vehicles is critical.

-Random behavior, as expected, provides minimal improvement over human-only traffic systems, confirming the importance of intelligent coordination mechanisms.
-Greedy local optimization shows moderate improvements in individual performance but lacks the global coordination benefits of more sophisticated strategies.
+We ran multiple simulations with the following parameters:

+- 100 vehicles
+- 10000m track
+- 3600 simulated seconds (360000 steps)
+- 10% to 90% AV penetration rate
+- Random distribution strategy

+== Results and Analysis

+When comparing the performance of the different coordination strategies, we can see that the Consensus-Based Control (CBC) and the Spatial Rule-Based Control (SBC) are the best performing strategies.

+When analysing the Average Vehicle Speed, we can see that, when comparing with the Random Behavior strategy, the three strategies (Greedy, CBC and SBC) are able to maintain a higher average speed until the AV penetration rate reaches around 50%.

+#figure(
+  image("./images/average_speed.png", width: 100%),
+  caption: [
+    Average vehicle speed across different AV penetration rates and control strategies.
+  ]
+)

+After that, we see a drop in the average speed of the CBC strategy.

+We can observe the same pattern for the Traffic Flow Rate.

+#figure(
+  image("./images/flow_rate.png", width: 100%),
+  caption: [
+    Traffic flow rate across different AV penetration rates and control strategies.
+  ]
+)

+This can be explained by looking at the Speed Variance graph, where we can see that the speed variance after 50% AV penetration rate incresases for the Greedy and SBC strategies, while the CBC strategy maintains a lower speed variance.

+#figure(
+  image("./images/speed_variance.png", width: 100%),
+  caption: [
+    Speed variance across different AV penetration rates and control strategies.
+  ]
+)

+This indicates that, while the Greedy and SBC agents brake and accelerate more often to maintain flow and speed, the CBC is more stable and smoother in its behavior, antecipating the actions of the other agents and maintaining a more consistent speed.

+When analysing the Wave Formation Time, the three strategies have lower wave formation times than the Random Behavior strategy until the 50% AV penetration rate.
+After that, the CBC maintains its lower wave formation time, while the Greedy and SBC strategies increase a lot.

+#figure(
+  image("./images/wave_formation.png", width: 100%),
+  caption: [
+    Wave formation time across different AV penetration rates and control strategies.
+  ]
+)

+This indicates that the SBC and Greedy strategies form bigger waves, having the AVs reaching the wave faster than the CBC strategy, consequence of the higher average speed of the SBC and Greedy strategies.

+When analysing the Wave Dissipation Time, we can see that the CBC strategy has a lower wave dissipation time, than the SBC and than the Greedy strategy.
+This indicates that the CBC strategy is able to dissipate the wave faster than the other strategies, altough the difference is not that significant.

+#figure(
+  image("./images/wave_dissipation.png", width: 100%),
+  caption: [
+    Wave dissipation time across different AV penetration rates and control strategies.
+  ]
+)

+The random behaviour strategy doesn't have a wave dissipation time, because it was unable to dissipate the wave.
+As such, we couldn't plot it.

-== Collective Behavior Analysis
+== Autonomous Vehicle Population Ratio Analysis

-// TODO: actually write based on the resultsz
-Analysis of emergent collective patterns reveals that higher autonomous vehicle population ratios generally improve overall system performance, but the relationship is non-linear and depends heavily on the chosen coordination strategy.
-Consensus-Based Control shows the most dramatic improvements, with benefits becoming apparent at autonomous vehicle ratios as low as 25%.

-The choice of distribution strategy significantly impacts performance outcomes.
-Interleaved distribution generally provides the best overall results by maximizing the beneficial influence of autonomous vehicles on human-driven vehicles.
-Clustered distribution shows advantages for certain metrics but may create local coordination at the expense of global system performance.

-Response to environmental perturbations demonstrates the superior adaptability of coordinated autonomous vehicle strategies.
-Both CBC and spatial rule-based control show faster recovery times and reduced propagation of disturbances compared to uncoordinated approaches.
+When analysing the metrics evolution with the change in the Autonomous Vehicle Population Ratio, we could see an improvment in the average speed and the traffic flow rate when the AVs have defined a strategy to follow.

+After 50% AV penetration rate, we can see a choice between having a more reactive, but more unstable strategy, choosing a Greedy or a SBC strategy, or having a more stable speed and flow strategy, choosing a CBC strategy.

+The choice of algorithms should have in mind its application.
+Perhaps the users don't want to always be accelerating and braking, and would prefer a more stable speed and flow.
+On the other way, if the users want to sacrifice comfort for a more efficient flow, they could choose the Greedy or SBC strategy.

-= Conclusion and Future Work
+= Conclusion

-// TODO: rewrite
 This project demonstrates the significant potential of distributed coordination strategies to achieve superior collective behavior in traffic systems.
-Our simulation framework successfully models complex vehicle interactions and provides a robust platform for evaluating different coordination approaches in dynamic traffic environments.

-Key findings indicate that coordination among autonomous vehicles, rather than individual optimization, provides the greatest benefits for overall traffic system performance.
-The Consensus-Based Control algorithm shows particular promise, achieving substantial improvements in collective stability and coordination effectiveness even at moderate autonomous vehicle population ratios.

-The Spatial Rule-Based Control proves effective for maintaining traffic organization, ensuring appropriate spatial relationships while contributing to overall collective optimization.
-The framework's flexibility in testing different distribution strategies reveals important insights for autonomous vehicle deployment in heterogeneous traffic environments.

-Current limitations include the simplified circular spatial domain and the absence of more complex traffic scenarios such as dynamic topology changes, varying environmental conditions, and heterogeneous vehicle capabilities.
-Future work should extend the framework to multi-dimensional spaces, incorporate vehicle-to-vehicle communication protocols, and validate findings through diverse traffic application domains.

-Additional research directions include the development of adaptive coordination strategies that can adjust their behavior based on traffic conditions, integration with hierarchical coordination systems, and investigation of scalability benefits through distributed autonomous vehicle operation.
-The framework's extensible design facilitates these future enhancements and supports continued research in autonomous vehicle coordination strategies and emergent collective traffic behavior.
+Our simulation framework, while being a simple model, was able to show the potential of the different coordination strategies.

+The results show that the Consensus-Based Control (CBC) and the Spatial Rule-Based Control (SBC) are the best performing strategies, achieving superior collective performance and system stability compared to individualistic vehicle strategies.

+The Autonomous Vehicle Population Ratio Analysis shows that the choice of algorithms should have in mind its application.
+Perhaps the users don't want to always be accelerating and braking, and would prefer a more stable speed and flow.
+On the other way, if the users want to sacrifice comfort for a more efficient flow, they could choose the Greedy or SBC strategy.

+The current model is a simple model, with a circular spatial domain and a fixed number of vehicles.
+It would be interesting to see how the different coordination strategies perform in a more complex spatial domain, with more vehicles and more complex traffic scenarios.

+It would also be interesting to see how the different coordination strategies perform in a more complex spatial domain, with more vehicles and more complex traffic scenarios.

 #bibliography(
   "refs.bib",